jasmine-asra/work-allocation-service/README.md

    - Doables should remain in storage after being completed.
 The system retains all doables, even those marked as complete, to maintain historical data.

 6. **Case Allocation Restrictions**:
    - Cases with associated doables that have already been assigned to a user cannot be automatically reassigned.
 The system allocates the next available case with no allocated doables.
 This prevents a doable being reassigned after a user has already begun to complete it.
+This restriction would not be necessary if users could manage their own doables by, for example, marking them as `in_progress` as this would allow doables which had not been started to be reassigned.

 7. **Case ID for "message_457"**:
    - The case ID for **message_457 ("case_setup_2")** is an exception as it does not follow the same pattern as the other doables.